jldodds/ncc-smt-cryptol/post.md

 decode_packet_number_correct DecodePacketNumber
   0x3ffffffffeb2f6ad 0x000000007d2941d6 0x0000000000000020 = False
 ```
 We got a counterexample.
-Not the one that the specification calls trivial.
-I won't go through the exercise of eliminating cases one at a time, but we can do them in the same way by restricting the inputs or outputs in the spec.
+Not the one that the NCC article calls out as less interesting.
+I won't go through the exercise of eliminating cases one at a time, but we can do them in the same way as the article by restricting the inputs or outputs in the spec.

 We can also try fixing the function.
 In the full file that's called ```DecodePacketNumberFixed```.
 Checking that we get